Back to all lessons

 By the end, you should be able to say:

-• Explain probability as a number between 0 and 1
+• Explain probability as a numerical way to describe uncertainty between impossible and certain

-• Use Bayes’ theorem as a way to update beliefs with new evidence
+• Use Bayes’ theorem as a framework for updating beliefs when new evidence arrives

 Think about this first